ashenBlade/postgres-dev-helper/README.md

 Known issues:

 - Only tested on gdb debugger, UB for other debuggers (i.e. lldb)
-- It uses hacks to detect valid members, sometimes it will behave buggy, i.e. for pointer typedefs - `typedef ExampleData *Example`.
 - If in pointer variable was garbage, extension will not detect it and expand this variable (may be garbage)
 - To get NodeTags extension reads all available NodeTag files (from settings), but these files may be not created (./configure or make not run).
 I assume by time